michaelorella/droppy/README.md

 The analysis script can be installed by cloning the repository into your desired working directory or via the following:

 ```
-$ pip install contactangles
+$ pip install droppy
 ```

-With the `pip` installation, the main script can be run from the command line by calling `analysis`; otherwise it must be run from within a Python instance (see Use section below).
+With the `pip` installation, the main script can be run from the command line by calling `droppy`; otherwise it must be run from within a Python instance (see Use section below).

 ### Dependencies